rxn4chemistry/rxn_cluster_token_prompt/README.md

 # Add required initial packages (rxnfp may require Rust to be installed)
 pip install rdkit rxnfp

-# Clone or download the repository (not shown), `cd` into it, and install the remaining dependencies
+# Clone or download the repository (not shown), `cd` into it, and install it as a Python package
 cd rxn_cluster_token_prompt/
 pip install -e .
 ```